What is Jungian analytic psychology, and is it biblical?

 Question: "What is Jungian analytic psychology, and is it biblical?"

-Without a doubt, there are many theories of psychology that are at odds with the Bible.
+Answer: Without a doubt, there are many theories of psychology that are at odds with the Bible.
 However, it is possible to incorporate certain aspects of secular theory into Bible-based counseling.
 The key is to compare a psychological theory with the truth of the Bible; ideas and methods that line up with Scripture may be helpful.
 Psychology is a big field, and a Christian counselor needs to examine a variety of psychological theories.
 The following is a review of Jung’s analytic psychology.
 Please refer to our related articles for reviews of other common psychological theories.

 Explanation of Jungian Analytic Psychology Theory